Abram122/Car_Rental/README.md

 ---

 ## 📝 About
+CRMS simplifies the car rental process by allowing businesses to register customers, manage bookings, track vehicles, and handle payments from a single interface.

 CRMS is a Java Swing-based desktop application using MySQL for persistence.
 It implements an MVC-inspired modular architecture: